sigma-cyber-ghost/Sigma-Ghost-Proxy/README.md

 > - You are solely accountable for every packet routed.
 > - No logs are kept — because fire doesn’t log what it burns.

-🩸 SIGMA GHOST assumes no liability.
+💀 SIGMA GHOST assumes no liability.⚔️
 **This is a tool of chaos — not compliance.**

 ## 🌐 Connect With Us